riverrun/comeonin/README.md

 ## Changes in version 5

-In version 5.0, Comeonin now provides two behaviours, Comeonin and Comeonin.PasswordHash, which password hash libraries then implement.
+In version 5.0 and above, Comeonin now provides two behaviours, Comeonin and Comeonin.PasswordHash, which password hash libraries then implement.

 With these changes, Comeonin is now a dependency of the password hashing